Severance season 2: Apple TV Plus release date, trailer, confirmed cast, plot synopsis, and more news and rumors

 • Merritt Wever (Nurse Jackie, New Girl)

-Severance season 2 plot: rumors and speculation
+Severance season 2 plot synopsis and rumors

 Mark and other Lumon Industries employees look at something off camera in Severance season 1

-Major spoilers for Severance season 1 follow.
+Full spoilers follow for Severance season 1.

 Two Lumon Industries employees look up from their desks in Severance season 1

-Severance season 2 is likely to explore the world outside of Lumon Industries in more detail.
-(Image credit: Apple TV Plus)
+Severance season 2 is likely to explore the world outside of Lumon Industries in more detail (Image credit: Apple TV Plus)

 Adam Scott, Britt Lower, John Turturro and Christopher Walken in Severance